anderspitman/iobio-absent-anders/README.md

 alive by stealthcheck.
 It's probably not the end of the world if it goes down for a couple days, though we'll likely get a few emails from users.
 If you want to debug it you'll need to ssh into ubuntu@lf-proxy.iobio.io and figure out why the executable isn't running on port 9001.
-I've never had it stay down since using stealthcheck.

 There are a couple unique things that can go wrong with fibridge.
 The first is if the TLS cert expires.
 We're currently using a Let's Encrypt cert,